 Please answer the following questions about your project.
-Application, including cover sheet, and narrative may not exceed six pages using one inch margins and 12 pt.
+Application, including cover sheet, and narrative may not exceed seven pages using one inch margins and 12 pt.
 Times New Roman font.
-(Budget and Justification can be on a separate, seventh page)

 Required Pages and Information

 In addition to the cover sheet, narrative page, and budget, an application will only be considered complete when it includes the following supporting documents: